Published: May 17, 2022 • 3 min read

-Something is broken, you can’t figure out why, and you’re wondering: how and when did this break?
+Something is broken, and you can’t figure out why.

-Maybe there are a lot of changes to consider, and isolating that breaking change is hard.
+Maybe there are a lot of changes to consider, and isolating that breaking change seems impossible.

-Or, maybe you’re curious how things break in your organization so you can improve.
+Or, maybe you’re curious about how things become broken in your organization.

-binary search through your Git commit history.
-Let’s walk through it.
+binary search through your Git commit history to find a breaking commit.
+In

-, and something is broken.
+) and something is broken.
 A white screen.
-An
+A style

 Indicate this as your starting point with start